 - The Samaritans offer 24 hour, confidential, non judgemental emotional support.
 Call their helpline on 116 123 for free

-- Other crisis services and their contact details can be found here
+- Find more crisis services and their contact details.

 Are you worried about facing Christmas after bereavement?
 We know the festive period can be particular painful after the death of a loved one.

 Below is a list of useful websites with great resources for coping with the effects of cancer and its treatments.

 From managing stress, to coping with the financial implications of the disease; maintaining relationships, staying active and eating well, there are loads of resources to discover.

 - Find financial advice and support from Macmillan Cancer Support

 - Find meditation and mindfulness resources on Headspace and Calm

 - Order a support pack from Stage 4 deserves more!: An organisation supplying support packs for women and men in the UK diagnosed with secondary/metastatic breast cancer.

 - Discover the Carers Trust